gregpaton08/leaf-list/README.md

 * Add option to empty trash
 * Hide completed button in trash view
 * Show parent task in detail view of a task in the tasks tab
+* Make parent task in detail view part of the details view table, not the task view table (cleaner API this way, too!)
+    * need to make container view resize to height of table view

 ## Stretch Goals